 (In no particular order) The 10 materials you will need are:

-Below I’ve given a rough idea of how much of each material you will need for one child (based on the photos).
+Below I’ve given a rough idea of how much of each material you will need for one, or two children (based on the photos).
 However, as a general rule, the more of each material you have, the better.

 If children are building and they run out of supplies, they will likely stop, but if there are lots of supplies you’ll be amazed at what they may go on to create.
-The more of each material the better.
+The most of each material up can supply is ideal.

 The activities can be done by a small group working and problem solving together, or they can be done independently.